jonasfroeller/element-snap-extension/README.md

 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" in the top-right corner.
 4. Click "Load unpacked" and select the cloned repository folder.

+## Privacy & Permissions

+- Uses `activeTab` and `scripting` to inject the UI only on demand when you click the extension action.
+- Uses `tabs.captureVisibleTab` to screenshot the visible area of the current window; no network transmission occurs.
+- Uses `storage.sync` to save UI preferences (padding, format, etc.).
+- Uses `downloads` to save images to your device without additional prompts.

+No analytics, tracking, or external requests.
+All processing happens locally in your browser.

 ## License